Treaty of the Triple Alliance: Brazilian government's reaction

 The Section of Foreign Affairs said that as it was now too late to renegotiate the treaty, the best way out, despite what it said, was that Argentina must not obtain "a handbreadth of territory" above the Pilcomayo River.
 The Pilcomayo flows through the Gran Chaco into the right bank of the River Paraguay (see map), but Argentina's claim to the Chaco went far north of that.
-Indeed, according to Article XVI it was to receive territory up to Bahia Negra, near the Bolivian border.
+Indeed, according to Article XVI it was to receive territory up to Bahía Negra, near the Bolivian border.
 After the War of the Triple Alliance, by a long-drawn out process, Brazil managed to prevent Argentina from getting territory to the north of the Pilcomayo, and that river is still the international boundary between the Argentine province of Formosa and the Paraguayan department of Presidente Hayes.